helium777/dotfiles/README.md

 ## Install

 1. Install a package manager for convenience.
-Recommend cargo for Linux/macOS, and brew for macOS.
+Recommend Cargo for Linux/macOS, and Homebrew for macOS.

     a.
-Install cargo and cargo-binstall:
+Install Cargo and cargo-binstall:

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y --no-modify-path